Schema File

 mappedTableSource.tablerelationalThe backing table.

-mappedTableSource.metaFields.idrelationalPrimary-key column — the node’s identity and the join key for edges.
+mappedTableSource.metaFields.idrelationalPrimary-key column; the node’s identity and the join key for edges.
+Also exposed as a property, so RETURN n includes it and n.<id_column> reads it by name.

 mappedGraphSource.connectornativeConnector name (Memgraph / Neo4j); the query passes through as Cypher.